TheRadRabbidRabbit/Team-Lovelace/README.md

 ## Organization - Sprint 0
 ### Week 0: 11/15-11/19
+### Company policies
+- Every commit should be tied to a Scrum board issue
+- Everyone adds their own commits to their tickets
+- Everyone should have at least one assigned task each week
+- Everyone adds their ideas to the wiki/readme
+- Pull before you push any code
+- Pull frequently (at least once a day)

 #### Progress
 |Name     | Task                  | Link to ticket | Commit |
 |:--------| :---------------------| :--------------| :------|